wims-org/wims/README.md

    + Add `integration/start-services.sh` as to the playwright config.
 Then run option 1.

 When using the docker compose setup (all first three options), the volume of the database is reset each time the db container is restarted.

+### Contribution

+Pull requests are very much welcome!
+Also, consider opening an issue after looking into our open issues.

 ## Architecture